Finite-Time Error Bounds for Greedy-GQ

 \subsection{Garnet Problem}

-The first experiment is on the Garnet problem \cite{archibald1995generation}, which can be characterized by $\mathcal{G}(|\mcs|,|\mca|,b,N)$.
+The first experiment is on the Garnet problem \cite{archibald1995generation}, which can be characterized by $\mathcal{G}(\vert \mcs\vert ,\vert \mca\vert ,b,N)$.
 Here $b$ is a branching factor specifying how many next states are possible for each state-action pair, and these $b$ states are chosen uniformly at random.
 The transition probabilities are generated by sampling uniformly and randomly between 0 and 1.
 The parameter $N$ is the number of features for linear function approximation.
-In our experiments, we generate a reward matrix uniformly and randomly between 0 and 1, and a feature matrix of dimension $N \times (|\mcs||\mca|)$ randomly.
+In our experiments, we generate a reward matrix uniformly and randomly between 0 and 1, and a feature matrix of dimension $N \times (\vert \mcs\vert \vert \mca\vert )$ randomly.
 In the nested-loop Greedy-GQ algorithm, we set $M=30$, $T_c=10$ and $B=5$.
 In the mini-batch Greedy-GQ algorithm, we set $B=30$.
 The step sizes are set as $\alpha=0.1$ and $\beta=0.5$, and the discount factor $\gamma=0.95$ in all the three algorithms.

 We consider two sets of parameters: $\mathcal{G}(10,5,10,5)$ and $\mathcal{G}(8,10,5,4)$.
-In Figures \ref{Fig.gar1.1} and \ref{Fig.gar2.1}, we plot the minimum gradient norm v.s. the number of samples for all three algorithms using 40 Garnet MDP trajectories, i.e., at each time $t$, we plot $\min_{i\leq t} \|\nabla J(\theta_i)\|^2$.
+In Figures \ref{Fig.gar1} and \ref{Fig.gar2}, we plot the minimum gradient norm v.s. the number of samples for all three algorithms using 40 Garnet MDP trajectories, i.e., at each time $t$, we plot $\min_{i\leq t} \Vert \nabla J(\theta_i)\Vert ^2$.
 The upper and lower envelopes of the curves correspond to the 95 and 5 percentiles of the 40 curves, respectively.
-In Figures \ref{Fig.gar1.2} and \ref{Fig.gar2.2}, we plot the estimated variance of the stochastic update for three algorithms along the iterations.
-Specifically, we query 100 Monte Carlo samples per iteration to estimate the squared error of $G_{t+1}(\theta_t,\omega_t)$, i.e., $\|G_{t+1}(\theta_t,\omega_t)-\nabla J(\theta_t)\|^2$.
+We also plot the estimated variance of the stochastic update for three algorithms along the iterations.
+Specifically, we query 100 Monte Carlo samples per iteration to estimate the squared error of $G_{t+1}(\theta_t,\omega_t)$, i.e., $\Vert G_{t+1}(\theta_t,\omega_t)-\nabla J(\theta_t)\Vert ^2$.
 It can be seen that both the nested-loop and mini-batch approaches can reduced the variance.
 There is no significant difference among the convergence rate of the three algorithms.
-In Figures \ref{Fig.gar1.3} and \ref{Fig.gar2.3}, we also compare different hyper-parameters, i.e., the batch size.
+Different hyper-parameters, i.e., the batch size are also compared.
 We plot the norm of gradient v.s. the number of samples.
 The upper and lower envelop denotes the 95 and 5 percentiles of the 40 trajectories.
 The results show that the convergence rate is similar, and mini-batch Greedy-GQ has a smaller variance with a larger batch size.